ECMGS/jukebox/README.md

 To be able to add songs in a reasonable time, we wrote a Python script to help during the song adding process.
 The workflow to add new songs to the jukebox is a bit tedious, in consists of the following steps:
 1. Downloading the midi version of such song.
 2. Upload your .mid file to a web to to convert a raw midi file for use to play on an Arduino (via the tone function).
-I used https://extramaster.net/tools/midiToArduino/ becouse it was the only web I found that kept the the timin of the note durations correctly.
+I used https://extramaster.net/tools/midiToArduino/ becouse it was the only web I found that kept the the timinG of the note durations correctly.
 3. Convert the midi file and copy the output to the clipboard.
 4. Reformat the arduino code to fit the format we are using while developing the jukebox software.
 This is the moment to execute the script.
 It is located at "Songs/transformerV4.py".
 You will need to have Python installed in your PC.